 The Instastart rises to the top of the pack for being a cinch to set up in large part because the instructions are printed right on the body of the stove.
 This means that asking a friend who has never used the stove before to help get set up and start cooking is a reasonable request.
 All it requires to get going on this stove is to align the butane canister inside the fuel compartment, lock it into place, and turn the knob to ignite.

 Aside from the GS-3000, this is quite a different setup from all the other stoves in our review.
-There are no adapters or hoses to screw into place, which is nice when you're in a hurry or have cold fingers.
-When cooking is finished, you can "unlock" the butane canister to ensure it's not leaking any fuel without having to remove it completely (though per the manufacturer's instructions, the canister should be removed when the stove is no longer in use or it is being transported).
+There are no adapters or hoses to screw into place, which is helpful when you're in a hurry or have cold fingers.
+When cooking is finished, you can "unlock" the butane canister to ensure it's not leaking any fuel without having to remove it altogether (though per the manufacturer's instructions, the canister should be removed when the stove is no longer in use, or if it is being transported).

 Ease of Care

 The Instastart is about as portable as you can get.
 It packs into its little plastic suitcase for easy transport, measuring just 14.25 x 12 x 4.5 inches, and it weighs less than 5 pounds.
-Sure, the tradeoff is that you don't have as many options when cooking multiple dishes or for a group, but the wide sturdy burner still allows use of a large 10-12" skillet and even a wok.
+Sure, the tradeoff is that you don't have as many options when cooking multiple dishes or for a group, but the wide sturdy burner still allows the use of a large 10-12" skillet and even a wok.
 So if you are a one-pan-meal aficionado, you will still easily be able to feed a small group.

 This model presents awesome value.
 It's so cheap that you could buy three of them for less than the cost of many two-burners.
-Sometimes when a product is super cheap you sacrifice all the quality, but that was not our experience here.
-We had a lot of fun cooking on this stove in many different scenarios.
+Sometimes when a product is super cheap, you sacrifice all the quality, but that is not the case here.
+This stove is a lot of fun and appropriate for many different scenarios.